Special Operations Truths- Rough Men, Ready

 Today, SOCOM is focused on counter-terrorism efforts to combat dangerous radical organizations like ISIS and Al Qaeda and terrorist masterminds like Osama Bin Laden.
 These enemies operate overseas and at home.

 Truth One- Humans are more important than hardware.
-Soldiers not equipment make the critical difference.
+Soldiers are not equipment meant to make the critical difference.
 The right soldiers, highly trained and working as a team, can do any mission with the right equipment.
 The best equipment doesn’t take the place of the right soldiers.

 Truth Two- Quality is better than quantity.
 A small number of soldiers, carefully selected, well-trained and well led are preferable to large numbers of troops.
 A select number of SOF troops specially trained for special tasks can do almost anything.